anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Year A: hardly begun
 * Year B: hardly begun
 * Year C: complete from Easter Day onwards.
-* Festivals: what festivals?!
+* Festivals: hardly begun

 ## The Bible and the lectionary

 For the Gospels, Year A focuses on Matthew, Year B on Mark, and Year C on Luke.
 John is read in Years A, B and C, mostly during the seasons (especially Easter), but with some appearances in Ordinary Time in Year B (such as a summer series on John 6).
 During the Sundays in Ordinary Time (excluding the two before Lent), the readings in Matthew, Mark and Luke are sequential (semicontinuous), with just one exception (Year B, 3 before Advent, Mark 1.14-20).
 This covers the bulk of each gospel (Matthew 5-25, Mark 1-13 and Luke 5-21, plus a bit of 23).
 Material from Matthew 1-4, Mark 1 and Luke 1-4 is included in Advent, Christmas, Epiphany and Lent (along with extracts from other chapters), and the resurrection accounts are included during Easter.
 Note that the Passion narratives (Matthew 26-27, Mark 14-15 and Luke 22-23), with one or two small exceptions, are included _only_ on Palm Sunday, within the Liturgy of the Passion.

-Acts is read only at the Baptism of Christ, between Easter Day and Pentecost, and on some festivals.
+Acts is read only at the Baptism of Christ, between Easter Day and Pentecost, and on some Festivals.

 Old Testament 'Continuous' readings after Trinity, cover the following books sequentially (but not completely):